jdp-code/Trim2Circle/README.md

 # Trim2Circle

-Trim2Circle is a web application that allows users to upload images, resize and crop them to a circle, and generate a PDF or ZIP file with the processed images.
+Trim2Circle is a web application that allows users to upload images, resize and crop them to a circle, and generate a PDF, PNG, or ZIP file with the processed images.

 ## Usecase

-Custome figurines and tags for Teddy Cloud
+Custom figurines and tags for Teddy Cloud

 https://github.com/toniebox-reverse-engineering/teddycloud